Korkman/macemu-appimage-builder/README.md

 ```

 ### Managed installation with AppImageLauncher (not recommended)
 AppImageLauncher is a tool to manage AppImages in a unified and integrated way.
-Unfortunately custom context menu actions are currently unsupported which is not ideal.
-You can add an extra "forced settings" menu item after AppImageLauncher relocated the AppImage (default location assumed):
+After installation, launching any AppImage will prompt whether to move the AppImage to a central location and integrate it in the desktop menu.
+Custom menu item actions are unsupported in older versions.
+If you need the "forced settings" option, upgrade to a more recent AppImageLauncher version or add an extra menu item after AppImageLauncher relocated the AppImage (default location assumed):
 ```
 $HOME/Applications/SheepShaver_*.AppImage --add-settings-menu-item
 ```

 ### Configuration